tristancabel/big_data_tlk/udacity_deep_learning/notes.md

 For an image, it's like sliding the same network on small sets of the image (sliding a kernel over patches of the image with a stride of few pixels).
 Instead of a stack of matrix multiply layers, we'are going to have stacks of convolutions with the general idea of them forming a pyramid.
 For example taking an RGB image of 256*256 pixels, we could apply the following network:
 `Input(256x256x3) -> h1(128x128x16) -> h2(64x64x64) -> h3(32x32x64) -> classifier`

 We increase the depth at each steps considering it roughly represents the semantic complexity of our representation.

+Good explanation of conv2d in tensorflow in [stackoverflow](http://stackoverflow.com/questions/34619177/what-does-tf-nn-conv2d-do-in-tensorflow).

 ## advanced convnets
 there is a lot of things we can do to improve our convnets.
 We will talk about **polling**, and **inception**.